tarcadius/LDAR_Sim/README.md

   3) Predict the emissions mitigation of proposed or existing fugitive methane policies
   4) Inform the development and niche of technologies and work practices

-To learn more about LDAR-Sim, you can read about it in *this paper*.
+To learn more about LDAR-Sim, you can read about it in [this preprint](https://eartharxiv.org/rzh92/).

 For first time users, we recommend attempting to reproduce the case study results in Fox et al. 2020 (see below).